© Tom Humpage

 Mountain biking

-[Resname] is a Mecca for mountain biking, with varying terrain and fantastic views it is perfect for mountain biking enthusiasts.
-With the whole of the mountain area to explore, Les Arcs is definitely a great place for biking as the different and varied terrains suit bikers of all levels.
+Les Arcs is a Mecca for mountain biking, with varying terrain and fantastic views it is perfect for mountain biking enthusiasts of all levels.
 Whether you enjoy a leisurely cycle around some of the lower level trails, or a day's hardcore downhill mountain is more your ‘thang’, Les Arcs definitely has something to suit all tastes.
+Note that, in French, mountain biking is called VTT (Vélo Tout-Terrain!).

 Cycling